stormmind-ch/report/chapters/ch1_introduction/ch1_introduction.typ

 This thesis serves two purposes: to empirically evaluate deep learning methods for storm damage forecasting, and to provide a extensible framework for future research.

 == Comparable projects
+The following projects demonstrate how AI is being applied in practice to address specific natural hazard challenges, from storm damage assessment to avalanche forecasting.

 Swiss Re's #abbr.a[RDA] leverages deep learning algorithms alongside existing #abbr.a[NatCat] models, satellite imagery, weather, and property data to:
 - assess the damage potential to properties